 Oregon’s Redemption Arc: The Road Back to Atlanta

 The October loss to Indiana could have derailed Oregon’s season.
 Home defeats to unranked opponents have destroyed campaigns before, sending programs spiraling into self-doubt and underperformance.
 Instead, the Ducks treated it as a wake-up call.
 They haven’t lost since, reeling off eight consecutive victories including dominant playoff performances against James Madison (51-34) and Texas Tech (23-0) that suggest Oregon found something in the aftermath of that afternoon in Eugene.
+Per CFP selection committee data, Oregon’s strength of schedule ranks fourth nationally, lending credibility to the quality of that winning streak.

 The defensive transformation has been particularly striking.
 Oregon allowed 30 points to Indiana in their first meeting.
 In the Orange Bowl against Texas Tech, they allowed none.
 That shutout was Oregon’s first in a bowl game since 1917, a span of 108 years that underscores just how complete the Ducks’ defensive performance was against the Red Raiders.
 Defensive coordinator Tosh Lupoi has crafted a unit that can win games independently of what the offense produces, a luxury that playoff-caliber teams require when facing elite competition in January.